 I already have my honey, clams, and Panettone ready to go.

 Besides struffoli, one of the Italian recipes my mom has made every year since before I can even remember are Italian anise cookies.
 These tender, licorice-flavored cookies are topped with glaze and festive sprinkles to add a special touch to any holiday cookie tray.
-I know the licorice flavor can be polarizing like cilantro, but for those who don't mind or like it - these Italian anise cookies will be just your speed.
+I know the licorice flavor can be polarizing like cilantro, but for those who don't mind or like it - these anisette cookies will be just your speed.

 Jump to: